kiniry/objective-c/s093030/assignment2/README.txt

 	...
 }

-Throwing exceptions are really discouraged in Objective-C as they are likely to cause memory leaks.
+Throwing exceptions are strongly discouraged in Objective-C as they are likely to cause memory leaks.
 This is because they bypass ARC.
-Instead the documentation states that:
-"You should not use exceptions for general flow-control, or simply to signify errors.
+Instead the documentation states that: "You should not use exceptions for general flow-control, or simply to signify errors.
 Instead you should use the return value of a method or function to indicate that an error has occurred, and provide information about the problem in an error object."

-As a difference to Java (but a similarity to C#) is that Objective-C does not use the throws keyword in method declarations if a method is likely to throw an exception.
+A difference to Java (but a similarity to C#) is that Objective-C does not use the throws keyword in method declarations if a method is likely to throw an exception.
 This makes sense since exceptions in general are discouraged as opposed to Java and C#.

 ---------- Boxing ----------
-Value boxing and unboxing works alot the same way in Objectice-C as C#.
+Value boxing and unboxing works alot the same way in Objective-C as C#.
 As an example you can do:

 NoblePerson *god = [[NoblePerson alloc] init];